fismayilova/Simple-Java-Projects/README.md

 # Simple-Java-Projects
 Java codes for simple tasks.
-Each code has its description in the comments.
+Each class has description of the programm in the comments.